Exchange students should consult our exchange programs page for further details.

 - Smaller classes by comparison to university undergraduate programs and highly interactive teaching methods

-- International faculty with extensive experience of teaching and working in various countries and multicultural environments.
+- International faculty with extensive experience of teaching and working in various countries and multicultural environments

 Year 1: Business Essentials

-- Introduction to Economics
+Introduction to Economics

-- Introduction to Accounting
+Introduction to Business Law

-- Introduction to Business Law
+Introduction to Accounting

-- Principles of Marketing
+Principles of Management

-Year 2: Management Focus
+Year 2: Management Functions

-- Managerial and Financial Accounting
+Managerial and Financial Accounting

-- Human Resource Management
+Introduction to Human Resource Management

-- A year in industry is possible between Year 2 and 3 in the form of a 9 month minimum work experience
+A year in industry is possible between Year 2 and 3 in the form of a 9 month minimum work experience.

 Year 3: International Focus and Major